rusteomics/mzcore/mzalign/README.md

 &nbsp;&nbsp;<span class="y">─</span><span class="r">xxx</span>  <span class="r">x</span><span class="y">+</span>  <span class="r">xxx</span></pre>
 _Either global, for both sides (left and right) only one peptidoform can have unmatched sequence_

-In this crate [`AlignType`](crate::AlignType) can be used to set these types of alingments.
+In this crate [`AlignType`](crate::AlignType) can be used to set these types of alignments.
 Note that this allows setting one of these types per side and per peptidoform.
 This allows for encoding as much knowledge into the alignment as possible.
-For example if one would build a tool to align an antibody sequence to germline V genes you could make it fixed to a global left alignment (emaning both sequences have to start together) and end with an either global right alignment if it is not known if the user will supply full antibody sequences or might even supply truncated V gene sequences as shown below.
+For example if one would build a tool to align an antibody sequence to germline V genes you could make it fixed to a global left alignment (meaning both sequences have to start together) and end with an either global right alignment if it is not known if the user will supply full antibody sequences or might even supply truncated V gene sequences as shown below.

 <pre class="align-cli">Selected: Mus musculus House mouse IGHV1-18-26*01 / IgV1-18-26*01
 Identity:&nbsp;0.847&nbsp;<span class="n">(83/98)</span>, Mass&nbsp;similarity:&nbsp;0.888&nbsp;<span class="n">(87/98)</span>, Similarity:&nbsp;0.847&nbsp;<span class="n">(83/98)</span>, Gaps:&nbsp;0.000&nbsp;<span class="n">(0/98)</span>, Score:&nbsp;0.848&nbsp;<span class="n">(440/519)</span>, Mass difference:&nbsp;127.979&nbsp;Da&nbsp;11.715&nbsp;‰